-What You Can Do We encourage you to contact IDX with any questions and to enroll in the free identity protection services by calling 1-833-909-0995 or going to https://response.idx.us/allwell and using the Enrollment Code provided above.
+We also encourage you to contact IDX to enroll in free identity protection services by calling (833) 764-2920 or going to https://response.idx.us/ncbpt and using the Enrollment Code provided above.
 IDX representatives are available Monday through Friday from 9 am - 9 pm Eastern Time.
-Please note the deadline to enroll is August 23, 2022.
+Please note the deadline to enroll is December 2, 2022.

-Again, at this time, there is no evidence that your information has been misused.
+Again, at this time, there is no evidence that your information has been acquired or misused.
 However, we encourage you to take full advantage of this service offering.
-IDX representatives have been fully informed of the incident and can answer any questions you may have regarding protection of your personal information.
+IDX representatives can answer questions or concerns you may have regarding protection of your personal information.

-For More Information You will find detailed instructions for enrollment on the enclosed Recommended Steps document.
+For More Information

+You will find detailed instructions for enrollment on the enclosed Recommended Steps document.
 Also, you will need to reference the enrollment code at the top of this letter when calling or enrolling online, so please do not discard this letter.
-Please call 1-833-909-0995 or go to https://response.idx.us/allwell for assistance or for any additional questions you may have.